brouwerQ/cardano-snippets/bulkvote/README.md

 > ## ℹ️ Note
 > **After uploading this, I realized you can simply run `24a_genVote.sh <drep> all "url: <url>"`.
 So this script isn't really needed anymore, just call the script directly with `all`.
 However, since the repository is already here, I'm leaving it as is. 😉**
 >
 > **Also, the performance patch to cache SPO DRep delegation isn't necessary anymore.
 It's only fetched once when using `all`.
-You *can* still apply the patch if you want the script to run faster across multiple executions.**
+You *can* still apply the patch if you want the script to run faster across multiple executions though.**
 >

 <br>